Contrasting Provident Financial (FPLPY) and The Competition

 |2.46

-As a group, “Personal credit institutions” companies have a potential downside of 27.38%.
-Given Provident Financial’s competitors stronger consensus rating and higher possible upside, analysts plainly believe Provident Financial has less favorable growth aspects than its competitors.
+As a group, “Personal credit institutions” companies have a potential downside of 25.87%.
+Given Provident Financial’s rivals stronger consensus rating and higher probable upside, analysts clearly believe Provident Financial has less favorable growth aspects than its rivals.

+Provident Financial has a beta of 1.63, suggesting that its stock price is 63% more volatile than the S&P 500.
+Comparatively, Provident Financial’s rivals have a beta of 1.37, suggesting that their average stock price is 37% more volatile than the S&P 500.

-This table compares Provident Financial and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Provident Financial and its rivals’ net margins, return on equity and return on assets.

 |Provident Financial